sitandr/typst-examples-book/src/basics/states/counters.md

 # Counters
+<div class="warning">This section is outdated.
+It may be still useful, but it is strongly recommended to study new context system (using the reference).</div>

 Counters are special states that _count_ elements of some type.
 As with states, you can create your own with identifier strings.